Loyla486/xpadneo/docs/BT_DONGLES.md

-## BT Dongles
+## BT Adapters

-Please report your Dongles and how they work [here](https://github.com/atar-axis/xpadneo/issues/93)
+Please report your Adapters and how they work [here](https://github.com/atar-axis/xpadneo/issues/93)

 ## Bluetooth Low Energy